jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 2. Client applications generally, for now, do not handle the Base URL redirects implicitly.
 Therefore, for instance in the Android app, the `Host` setting _must_ include the BaseURL as well (e.g. `http://myserver:8096/baseurl`), or the connection will fail.

 3. Any reverse proxy configurations must be updated to handle a new Base URL.
 Generally, passing `/` back to the Jellyfin instance will work fine in all cases and the paths will be normalized, and this is the standard configuration in our examples.
 Keep this in mind however when doing more advanced routing.

-### Final Steps

-It's strongly recommend that you check your SSL strength and server security at [SSLLabs](https://www.ssllabs.com/ssltest/analyze.html) if you are exposing these services to the internet.